 Facilities exceeding an activity threshold must report if they are

-- In a "covered sector" (defined by NAICS codes); and - Have 10 or more employees
+- In a "covered sector" (defined by NAICS codes) and have 10 or more employees, or - Have reporting requirements extended by discretionary authority granted by EPCRA Section 313(b)(2).

 Submit TRI reports to U.S. EPA and either